jhnbyrn/951-KLR-PAGES/dme_detailed_fuel_routine.md

 | 520 | 255 |
 | 1520 | 255 |

 These two follow a slightly different rule from the fuel adjustment maps we've seen so far: with these, the denominator is 255.
 So a value of 255 indicates no effect, and 128 will reduce the warm-up enrichment value from map 43 by half.
-This rule is implemented by the routine 1DE7, which in turn calls 1DF0 which we discussed earlier.

-At this point we add the startup enrichment value 3C; this was calculated in the part we skipped over, but it follows the same rule as the warmup enrichment in that the denominator is 255, so it needs 1DE7 to be called:
+At this point we add the startup enrichment value 3C; this was calculated in the part we skipped over, but it follows the same pattern as the warmup enrichment so it needs 1DE7 to be called:

 ```
 	mov	a,3ch